High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Simulated Samples and Processing

 We consider \ee~collisions at a nominal center-of-mass (CoM) energy of $\sqrt{s}=1$~TeV that produce final states with jets and a photon from initial state radiation (ISR).
 The signal process studied is the production of a BSM heavy scalar $X$ that decays into a pair of scalars $a$, each decaying to two $b$-quarks, in association with an ISR photon: ${e^{+}e^{-} \rightarrow X\gamma \rightarrow aa\gamma \rightarrow b\bar{b}b\bar{b} \gamma}$.
 The following two sets of values for the invariant masses of particles $X$ and $a$ are examined: ${m_X, m_a = 350, 40}$~GeV and $700, 100$~GeV.
 The background originates from multijet production in association with an ISR photon, with a cross-section that is dominated by the Drell-Yan $\gamma^{*}/Z$ production and extends to close to the nominal 1~TeV CoM energy.
 Leading-order Feynman diagrams of the signal and background processes are shown in Fig.~\ref{fig:feyn}.
 Note that while we have selected two specific signal models, the methods studied here are largely\footnote{The signal model only plays a role in the choice of the features used for learning and if it does not have a narrow width, in the size of the invariant mass windows.} signal model agnostic.

 The generation of background and signal events is done with \textsc{MadGraph5\_aMC@NLO} 2.8.0~\cite{Alwall:2014hca}.
-The background is generated at next-to-leading order in the strong coupling constant (\verb#e+ e- > j j a [QCD]#) while the signal is simulated at leading order (\verb#e+ e- > a h#).
+The background is generated at next-to-leading order in the strong coupling constant while the signal is simulated at leading order (\textsc{MadGraph} syntax: \verb#e+ e- > j j a [QCD]# and \verb#e+ e- > a h#, respectively, where \verb#a# is the photon).
 Additional background processes are not included, as they are small, non-resonant in the regions we target, and thus do not change our conclusions.
 Future work will investigate the impact of more heterogeneous background data.
-In our study, simulated events are then passed to parton showering and hadronization using \textsc{Pythia}~8.244~\cite{Sjostrand:2006za,Sjostrand:2007gs,Sjostrand:2014zea} with its default settings.
+In our study, simulated events are then passed to parton showering and hadronization using \textsc{Pythia}~8.244~\cite{Sjostrand:2014zea} with its default settings.
 A minimum \Et~threshold of 10~GeV is placed on the photon, with a pseudo-rapidity that extends to $\pm 5$.

-The detector simulation is parameterized with \textsc{Delphes} 3.4.2~\cite{deFavereau:2013fsa,Mertens:2015kba,Selvaggi:2014mya}, using a card for a generic ILC detector\footnote{The code for this detector card is available at \url{https://github.com/iLCSoft/ILCDelphes}.
+The detector simulation is parameterized with \textsc{Delphes} 3.4.2~\cite{Selvaggi:2014mya}, using a card for a generic ILC detector\footnote{The code for this detector card is available at \url{https://github.com/iLCSoft/ILCDelphes}.
 The parameterizations are mostly based on the ILD detector design~\cite{ILDConceptGroup:2020sfq}.}.
 A particle flow algorithm is used to combine tracking and calorimeter information and define the final reconstructed objects.
 Photons are built from energy deposits in the electromagnetic calorimeter, using the central and forward calorimeter systems with pseudo-rapidity coverages of $|\eta|<3.0$ and $3.0<|\eta|<4.0$, respectively.
 Jets are built from particle flow objects (except isolated muons, electrons and photons) measured in the tracker (with an acceptance of up to $|\eta|<3.0$), electromagnetic and hadronic calorimeters (the latter with an acceptance of up to 2.8 in the central system and up to 3.8 in the forward system in absolute pseudo-rapidity).
 The jet clustering is performed with the anti-$k_{t}$~\cite{antikt} algorithm with a radius $R=1.0$ implemented in \textsc{FastJet}~3.3.2~\cite{Cacciari:2005hq,fastjet}.